cjbassi/gotop/README.md

 ### A comment on clones

 In a chat room I heard someone refer to gotop as "another one of those fancy language rewrites people do."
-I'm not the original author of gotop, so it's easy to not take offense, but I'm going on record as saying that I think these are valuable and useful.
-They increase software diversity at very little cost, and are a sort of evolutionary mechanism: as people do rewrites, some are worse, but some are better, and users benefit.
+I'm not the original author of gotop, so it's easy to not take offense, but I'm going on record as saying that I disagree with that sentiment: I think these rewrites are valuable, useful, and healthy to the community.
+They increase software diversity at very little [cost to users](https://en.wikipedia.org/wiki/Information_overload), and are a sort of evolutionary mechanism: as people do rewrites, some are worse, but some are better, and users benefit.
+Rewrites provide options, which fight against [monocultures](https://github.com).
 As importantly, most developers are really only fluent in a couple of programming languages.
-We all have *familiarity* with a dozen, and may even have extensive experience with a half-dozen, but if you don't constantly use a language, you start to forget the extended library APIs, your development environment isn't tuned, you're rusty with using the tool sets, and you may have forgotten a lot of the language peculiarities and gotchas.
-The barrier to entry for contributing to a software project -- to just finding and fixing a bug -- in a language you're not intimate with can be very high.
+We all have *familiarity* with a dozen, and may even have extensive experience with a half-dozen, but if you don't constantly use a language, you tend to forget the extended library APIs, your development environment isn't tuned, you're rusty with using the tool sets, and you may have forgotten a lot of the language peculiarities and gotchas.
+The barrier to entry for contributing to a software project -- to simply finding and fixing a bug -- in a language you're not intimate with can be very high.
 It gets much worse if the project owner is a stickler for quality and style.
-So the original gotop author's decision to rewrite his project in Rust is a great thing.
+So I believe that gotop's original author's decision to rewrite his project in Rust is a net positive.
 He probably made fewer design mistakes in ytop (we always do, on the second rewrite), and Rust developers -- who may have hesitated learning or brushing up on Go to submit an improvement -- have another project to which they can contribute.

 Diversity is good.
-Don't knock free stuff.
+Don't knock the free stuff.

 ## Stargazers over time